This post looks at what a heritage house is and whether it’s something a buyer wants to take on.

 The best advice we can give: call or visit your local municipality before doing any major work.

 How do I know the heritage status of an old home?

-If you are interested in buying a property that is designated, your real estate agent will help.
+If you would like to buy a property that has a designation, your Guelph real estate agent will help.
 It can be a detailed and unique process.
 If you want to buy a century home, but are afraid of buying something protected, your realtor should also be able to help.
-As mentioned, 90% of century homes are not protected.
+90% of century homes are not protected.